mgeaghan-garvan/cromwell-kccg-mutect2-chip/README.md

 ### Configuring workflow

-Inside the workflow directory are several JSON files that describe the input files to the pipeline.
+Inside the input directory are several JSON files that describe the input files to the pipeline.
 One of these will be used for a given run, depending on which pipeline is being run:

     Panel of normals creation:                     inputs.pon.json
     Full pipeline, single input mode:              inputs.json
     Full pipeline, batch/mulit-sample mode:        inputs.multi.json
     CHIP detection-only, single input mode:        inputs.chip.json
     CHIP detection-only, batch/multi-sample mode:  inputs.chip.multi.json
+    Annovar annotation, single input mode:         inputs.annovar.json
+    Annovar annotation, batch/multi-sample mode:   inputs.annovar.multi.json
+    VEP annotation, single input mode:             inputs.vep.json
+    VEP annotation, batch/multi-sample mode:       inputs.vep.multi.json

 Edit the appropriate JSON file in your favourite text editor.
 The input file is a series of key: value pairs.
 The templates provided have values of "REQUIRED_*" and "OPTIONAL_*" for required and optional fields, respectively, with with '*' indicating the type of input required (e.g. OPTIONAL_FILE or REQUIRED_STRING).
 If not using an optional parameter, simply delete the entire line.
 Some defaults are also provided and can be left as-is or changed if desired.